Jo Joyner: Career

 Whilst still appearing in EastEnders in 2011, Joyner appeared in BBC One comedy drama Candy Cabs as Jackie O’Sullivan.
 On 1 May 2012, it was reported that Joyner would take a prolonged break from EastEnders at the end of her current contract to spend time with her family.
 However, on 1 April 2013, it was announced that Joyner's departure would be indefinite as she wished to try new career paths.
-Speaking of this, Joyner said: "I love playing Tanya and being part of such a great show, but she has been on quite a rollercoaster over the past seven years and I have come to realise that it's right for her to step away from Walford for a bit longer than originally planned.
-I have been very fortunate to have been part of some fantastic storylines over the years, and I have worked with some wonderful people during my time on the show which I will always be very grateful for, but I feel that as a mother and an actress it is time for me to explore some other avenues for a while."
 Joyner filmed her final scenes on 15 May 2013.
 She departed the show on 28 June 2013.
 Joyner reprised the role of Tanya in EastEnders for the 30th anniversary specials in February 2015 and again on Christmas Day 2017 as part of the storyline surrounding the exits of her onscreen daughters.

 In June 2017, Joyner began portraying Mandy Carter in Channel 4’s drama Ackley Bridge.
 She departed from the series in the fourth series in 2021.
 In February 2018, she started to play Luella Shakespeare, alongside Mark Benton, in the BBC One comedy drama Shakespeare & Hathaway: Private Investigators.

 In December 2021, Joyner appeared in the Netflix drama series Stay Close as Erin Cartwright.
 Then in 2022, she starred in the Channel 5 drama series Riptide.
+In May 2025, she played the on-duty doctor, Elizabeth Burgess, who must make the difficult decision whether to call social services or not, on a mother and her friend, Jess (Diane Kruger), who brings her child into A&E with an unexplainable injury in the Paramount+ show Little Disasters.

 Personal life

 Joyner announced in July 2009 that she was pregnant as a result of IVF treatment.
-She gave birth to fraternal twins in December 2009.
+She gave birth to twins.